-This course enables students to apply the concepts learned in Network Fundamentals and Network O/S through the use of hands-on laboratory practice.
+This laboratory course provides hands-on support for the concepts learned in Networking Fundamentals.
 Students will participate in exercises that cover the various tasks involved in installing, administering and troubleshooting a computer network.
 Topics covered include installing network hardware, installing and configuring network operating systems and protocols, and troubleshooting network problems.
-Prerequisites: EI 501, EI 504
+Prerequisite: CTT2010, CTT2060.
+Lecture hours: 0.
+Lab hours: 120.